taw00/manuscript-css/examples/lovecraft.in-the-mountains-of-madness.manuscript.md

 <!--
 Example: long-form narrative.
-In this example we are not using parts, only chapters, each with a single scene.
+In this example we are not using the HTML and CSS for story parts, only chapters, each with a single scene.

 The narrative for our example: HP Lovecraft's classic, _At the Mountains of Madness_.
 This text was adapted a transcriptin found on the fansite